juliebro/orca-sightings-api/README.md

 * Create new users and sightings
 * Find all or some of the users and sightings
-* Update existing users and sightings
+* Update all or part of existing users and sightings
 * Remove users and sightings

 ## Next steps